whentea/about-R/Supplement_2.md

 ### Polar and Cartesian Coordinates
 `to pinpoint where we are on a map or graph, there are two main systems namely polar and cartesian coordinates`
-* Cartesian Coordinates : by HOW FAR ALONG and HOW FAR UP
+* Cartesian Coordinates : by HOW FAR AWAY and HOW FAR UP

 <img src="https://github.com/whentea/afbeldingeen/blob/master/coordinates-cartesian.svg" align="center" width="300">